Slide rules and how we used to use them for calculating

 Suppose you want to multiply 2 by 3.
 Yes, that's so simple that you know the answer anyway, but this is to show the principle.

-Move the sliding scale (B in the photograph) until its 1 is lined up with the first number, in this case 2 - see the above picture.
+Move the sliding scale (green in the photograph) until its 1 is lined up with the first number to be multiplied on the top scale, in this case 2, as in the above picture.

 By sliding the cursor to various other positions you can also readily see that other values of 2 times any number can also be read off, for example 2 x 2 = 4 and 2 x 4 = 8 etc.